anattadesign/anatta-documentation/docs/src/shopify-shell/code-structure.md

 If it doesn't exist,

-create a new file called ***collection.js** in mentioned path , and import the required dependencies scss like section's or snippet's scss or js.
+create a new file called ***collection.js** in mentioned path .

+## Step 2 : Import the required dependencies

+Import the required dependencies for the template either its 3rd party js or just section js that is included in the template.

 ```
 // {template_name}.js